Managing Configuration Comments on IOS XR

 Sun Jan 4 07:42:43.721 UTC

-By checking the configuration again using the standard command, it can be confirmed that the comment has been successfully updated.
+Checking the configuration again with the standard command confirms that the comment has been successfully updated.

 RP/0/RP0/CPU0:PE-TEST-1#show running-config | i NEW